North Warwickshire Line: Recent history

 In May 2013 Stratford-upon-Avon Parkway station was opened north of Stratford.
 This allows commuters to use the train without driving into Stratford.

 Current services

-The current daytime service level, is three trains per hour between Birmingham Snow Hill and Whitlocks End, one of which continues to Stratford.
+The current daytime service level, is two trains per hour between Birmingham Snow Hill and Whitlocks End, one of which continues to Stratford.
 A second hourly service between Birmingham and Stratford runs via Solihull, joining or leaving the North Warwickshire Line at Bearley Junction, meaning a half-hourly service exists between Birmingham and Stratford.
 Most Birmingham trains continue beyond Snow Hill to either Stourbridge Junction, Kidderminster or Worcester.

 On summer Sundays, a steam service, the "Shakespeare Express" is operated by Vintage Trains between Birmingham and Stratford.

 Possible future development

 The Shakespeare Line Promotion Group is promoting a scheme to reopen the 9 mi of line south of Stratford to Honeybourne where it would link to the Cotswold Line.
 Called the "Avon Rail Link", the scheme (supported as a freight diversionary route by DB Schenker) would make Stratford-upon-Avon station a through station once again with improved connections to the South, and would open up the possibility of direct services to Oxford and Worcester via Evesham.
 The scheme faces local opposition.
 A plan asserted that there was a good business case for Stratford-Cotswolds link.